-Breaking down a group’s development effort into stories and epics can be quite beneficial.
+Breaking down a group’s development effort into stories and epics can be beneficial.

-It is the story point that serves as the basic unit of measurement in agile development.
-A product on the team’s backlog can be estimated in terms of effort by using this metric.
 To understand how much time and resources it will take to complete an epic, a team distributes tale points to its individual stories.
-The team will be able to make more informed decisions about using their restricted development time and resources.
+The team can make more informed decisions about using their restricted development time and resources.

 It helps keep the team concentrated on the most key targets